 Foundation Program courses support student success in educational programs that meet international certification requirements.
-These courses are designed to provide secondary school graduates with English language, mathematics, and/or science skills required to succeed in their discipline program of choice.
+These courses are designed to provide secondary school graduates with English language and/or mathematics skills required to succeed in the Colleges of Business, Engineering and Technology, or Computing and Information Technology.

 Foundation Program courses instill in learners the fundamental knowledge, skills, and attitudes necessary to prepare them for success in University discipline programs.
-The core goals of the Foundation Studies Program are to:
+The core goals of the Foundation Program are to:

 Goal 01.
-Provide academic bridging for students who do not meet entrance requirements (Academic bridging is based on student need and University program requirements)
+Provide academic bridging for students who do not meet entrance requirements (Academic bridging is based on student need and University program requirements.)
 Goal 02.
-Provide English language proficiency training for students destined for University programs

-Goal 03.
-Provide preparatory mathematics and science courses for students destined for University programs
+Provide English language proficiency training for students destined for University programs Goal 03.
+Provide preparatory mathematics for students destined for University programs

-In addition, the English language programs offered by the Foundation Program are accredited by the Commission on English Language Program Accreditation (CEA). https://www.cea-accredit.org
+In addition, the English language programs offered by the Foundation Program are accredited by the Commission on English Language Program Accreditation (CEA). www.cea-accredit.org